qiime2/paper2/sphinx_docs/index.rst

 consider the alternative methods mentioned in the box below.

 1. Download a backbone tree as the base for our features to be inserted onto.
-   Here we use the greengenes (16s rRNA) reference database.
+   Here, we use the greengenes (16s rRNA) reference database.

 .. command-block::